-As a society that encourages servant leadership, the Corps of Discovery seeks to recognize the willingness of Venturers and leaders to nurture and grow the Venturing program.
+As an organization that encourages servant leadership, the Corps of Discovery seeks to recognize the willingness of Venturers, Scouts, Explorers, and Leaders to nurture and grow their program.
 As mentioned in Membership, induction into the Corps of Discovery should be a "pay forward" commitment.
 Similar to the commitment made when taking an oath of office.

-The first item used for recognition was a animal tooth that hung on a wire from the right pocket.
+The first item used for recognition was an animal tooth that hung on a wire from the right pocket.
 (Information about the beginning of this program can be found here.)
-Later, a western region Venturing leader asked me to design a pocket flap.
+Later, a Western Regiment (Region) Venturing Leader asked Craig Murray to design a pocket flap.
 The first flaps were presented to youth who completed a Kodiak training course in 2005 and made a promise to take on a simple service project when he or she got home.
-Some of the projects were as complex as helping with Scoutreach camps, Powder Horn, and VOAs, and others were as simple as recruiting some friends to join their Crews.
+Some of the projects were as complex as helping with ScoutReach camps, Powder Horn, and VOAs, and others were as simple as recruiting some friends to join their Crews.

 In addition to recognizing others with the patches below, two certificates have been developed.
 You are welcome to use either certificate.
 Both certificates are data entry PDF files but may have to be opened in Adobe Reader to be able to enter into the fields: